 How to Get a Down Payment

-You can get the money for a down payment on a vehicle in several ways, depending on whether you have a current vehicle or not.
+You can get the money for a down payment on a car in several ways, depending on whether you have a current vehicle or not.
 You can:

 - Trade in your current vehicle to the dealer